-SHBG is short for sex hormone binding globulin and it is a serum blood test that can give you valuable insight about your hormones!
+SHBG is short for sex hormone binding globulin and it is a serum blood test that can give you valuable insight into your hormones!

 Most physicians don’t put a lot of emphasis on this lab test but it is critical to understanding what is happening with the hormones in your body.